 Neighbourhood houses were established in Victoria in the early 1970s.
 There are now 400 neighbourhood houses in Victoria.
-Depending on their varied historical beginnings, they may be known as neighbourhood houses, neighbourhood centres, community houses, community centres, community hubs and/or learning centres.
+Depending on their varied historical beginnings, they may be known as neighbourhood houses, neighbourhood centres, community houses, community centres, community houses, learning centres.